 A native of Ambridge, Pa., Marotti was a four-year letterwinner as a fullback for West Liberty (W.Va.)
 University, serving as a team tri-captain in 1986 and winning first team NAIA All-Academic honors in 1987.
 He is a 1987 graduate of West Liberty with a degree in exercise physiology.

-Marotti and his wife, the former Susan Laffey, have one son, Mitchell, who is a freshman in college and a daughter, Maddie, both of whom are Ohio State graduates.
+Marotti and his wife, the former Susan Laffey, have a son, Mitchell, and a daughter, Maddie, both of whom are Ohio State graduates.
 Maddie is a member of the OSU softball team.